schwamic001/generalized-chopsticks-sequence/README.md

 Consistency: A number n is consistent if it meets these two criteria:

-    (1) Is a GC number
+    1. Is a GC number

-    (2) The game always ends on the same turn for any i from 1 to n-1
+    1. The game always ends on the same turn for any i from 1 to n-1

 ## Documents
 There are 2 documents in this repository relating to the sequence:
 1) GC Numbers.xlsx: Excel workbook that generates all GC numbers through 100 and shares a few insights.
-Reference this document for background on the game of Single-Handed Chopsticks and the development of the sequence.
 Produced by Michael Schwalen & AJ Robinson.
 2) generalized_chopsticks_sequence.R: R code that generates all GC numbers through 1,000.
 Produced by Michael Schwalen, AJ Robinson, & Angela Lin

 ## Other Notes